We may earn money or products from the companies mentioned in this post.(Last Updated On: December 22, 2021)

 - 3/4 Tsp Baking Soda

 - 2-3 Tbsp Plant milk

 - 1/4 Tsp Vanilla Extract

-1. In a large bowl, mix together the flour, salt, baking powder, baking soda, cinnamon, ginger, cloves, nutmeg and flax until well combined.
+1. In a large bowl, mix together the flour, salt, baking powder, baking soda, cinnamon, ginger, cloves and nutmeg until well combined.

-2. To a large bowl, add in the vegan butter, molasses, vanilla, sugar and plant milk until smooth.
+2. To a large bowl, add in the vegan butter, flax egg, molasses, vanilla, sugar and plant milk until smooth.
 Pour into dry ingredients and fold together until it begins to form a dough.
 You may need to use your hands towards the end to help shape the dough.

 3. Wrap and place in the freezer to chill for 15-20 minutes.

 4. Preheat oven to 350 degrees.
 Take your chilled dough and place on a flat surface covered in parchment paper, and place another sheet of parchment paper on top.

 5. Using a rolling pin, roll out the dough until about 1/4 inch thick, you may need to use your hands on the rolling pin instead of the handles so the paper does not move.

 6. Cut out as many gingerbread men as possible and place on a baking tray covered in parchment paper.
 Roll dough back up into a ball and repeat to get as many cookies as possible, you may need to re-chill it if it becomes difficult to work with.

 7. Bake for 8-10 minutes or until the middle of the cookies spring back up when you press them down gently with your finger.